velipso/sink/docs/lib.md

 ================

 The standard library is available to all sink scripts, and is native to sink itself for basic execution.
-These functions are available in all host environments, and always produce the same results.
+These commands are available in all host environments, and always produce the same results.

 | Function          | Description                                                                 |